 UPDATE: I *now* use hosiery to filter the wax.
 You won’t see this in the video because it’s a new way of filtering the wax, but I decided to try running the melted beeswax through hosiery.
 I saw this in a different tutorial and I had my doubts.
 I wondered if the beeswax could fit through a filter that fine, and I also wondered if it would melt the nylon material of the hosiery.
 To my pleasant surprise, it filtered it very well.
 I only filtered it once and I felt like the results were really quite clean.
 You could of course run it through a few times if you would like to do so.

 I used these pantyhose that I got from Amazon because they were inexpensive, but of course, you could use old ones that you have worn out for this as well.

 I cut off a piece of the hosiery and wrapped it around a bent wire hanger to stretch the fabric.
 Then I ran it through into my mold.
 The only issue I had was I couldn’t pour it through the same section twice because the cooled wax prevented the next pour to come through.
 I would *think* you could boil the wax in hosiery as well, but I haven’t tested this theory personally.

 We used a variety of molds to pour our beeswax into including a plastic one from Michaels that was in the shape of honey bees, a silicone one from Amazon, and a silicone LEGO Minifigure one also from Amazon (just for fun).

-I chose to melt the wax down and strain it twice to remove as much dark gritty bits as possible.
 With a home straining method, you’re probably not going to get absolutely everything out (bits of honey are hard to remove), but you can do a pretty good job.

 Just from experience, the last bit at the bottom of the pitcher is probably going to have the most debris.
 So your last pour will be the least pure.